 Brian Aldiss wrote his novel as a sharp interrogation/deconstruction of the Frankenstein story but Roger Corman merely mounts it as a pulp B-movie.
 There is no sense of any of the literate metaphors contained in the stories that both Mary Shelley and Brian Aldiss wrote – the script hammers the responsibility for science theme home with a complete lack of subtlety.
 The ending hints at some transcendental metaphor about the monster having been turned into a more powerful spirit form and the end of the human race, but we are not given the slightest clue about what this means.

 Frankenstein Unbound is a film that never manages to say anything interesting about either Mary Shelley or the Frankenstein story.
-While Brian Aldiss’s book explored both Mary Shelley and the origins of the story, all that Roger Corman does is conduct a B movie variation on Back to the Future (1985), a version of Back to the Future that offers the novelty of a time-traveller encountering both Mary Shelley and Frankenstein.
+While Brian Aldiss’s book explored both Mary Shelley and the origins of the story, all that Roger Corman does is conduct a B movie variation on Back to the Future (1985) – what we have is Back to the Future by way of Haunted Summer with the novelty of a time-traveller encountering both Mary Shelley and Frankenstein.

 Other Brian Aldiss works adapted to the screen have been the Steven Spielberg film A.I.
-(2001) and the non-genre Brothers of the Head (2005) about Siamese twins.
+(Artificial Intelligence) (2001) and the non-genre Brothers of the Head (2005) about Siamese twins.

 Full film available online here:-